sosalejandro/IOET.Test/README.md

 and hashsets to repeat per item but to avoid going into a infinite loop filtering with a hashset.
 Turning classes into records for in-built override of Equals and GetHashCode methods.
 Taking advantage of it's value based comparison rather than memory allocation comparison.

+## Usage

+The application starts and ask for a file path to be prompt.

+The file must be a .txt and it's value must match the RegEx based on the input given by email.
+Otherwise it will just throw an error into the console and finish the applicaation.